jacobjameson/OPTN-Scraper/README.md

 # OPTN Data Scraper

-This repository contains a Python script to scrape organ transplant data from the OPTN website and store the results in a CSV file.
+This repository contains a Python script to scrape state-level organ transplant data from the OPTN website and store the results in parquet files.
 The script is set to run automatically every day using GitHub Actions.

 ## How to Use